GospelHPE/HelloNew/README.md

 # HelloNew
-Gospel for you.
+Gospel for you.Amen!bless you too!
-thank you !